Mesothelioma Symposium Unifies and Informs

 Maggie Rieber had similar feelings.
 She sat quietly with a huge smile and tears in her eyes.

-“I’m looking around seeing all these survivors and it’s inspiring,” Rieber said.
+“I’m looking around seeing all these survivors and it’s inspiring,” Maggie said.
 “I lost my career and have felt really isolated, but the foundation has helped create a community for me where there wasn’t one before.”